kemtardif/Rocket_Elevator_Customer_Portal/README.md

 ```

 -The main (and only) controller for the pages is HomeController.
 For the Building (building Details) and Products route, we make graphql api calls to retreive the data, which
-which are then passed as ViewData to the views.
+which are then passed as Jobject throught ViewData to the views.
 For example :

 ```csharp
    Client user = await _userManager.GetUserAsync(User);